learn-ark/dapp-core-module-template/README.md

 cd packages/core/bin/config/testnet
 ```

 Locate file `plugins.js`.
-We will add our plugin name to end of the list of the loaded plugins.
+We will add our dApp/plugin name to end of the list of the loaded plugins.
 This means that core will pickup the plugin/dapp and load it for a specific network configuration.
-Add line `"@arkecosystem/custom-transactions": {}`: to the end of the `plugins.js` file, so it looks something like this:
+Add line `"@arkecosystem/your-dapp-name": {}`: to the end of the `plugins.js` file, so it looks something like this:

 ```javascript
     "@arkecosystem/core-exchange-json-rpc": {